Oliems/wg-pihole-docker/README.md

 ## Changing the adlist

 By default, Pi-hole uses [Steven Black's hosts files](https://github.com/StevenBlack/hosts).
 To manage the adlists, on Pi-hole's admin page you can go to `Group Management > Adlists` then add or remove adlists as you see fit.
-Once you are done, go to the `Settings` page and click on `Restart DNS resolver` to apply the changes.
+Once you are done, go to `Tools > Update Gravity` and click on `Update` to apply the changes.

 ## Useful resources